amber-lang/amber-docs/docs/stdlib/doc/fs.md

 pub fun make_executable(path: Text): Bool
 ```

-Set the file as executable
+Sets a file as executable.

-If the file doesn't exist return a boolean and print a message
+If the file doesn't exist, it returns a boolean and prints a message.

 ## `change_owner`